GAIA-UNIL/G2S/README.md

 Random seeds are intended to make runs reproducible within the same machine, build configuration, G2S version, compiler/runtime environment, thread configuration, and input data.
 Reproducibility is not guaranteed across different machines, architectures, compiler versions, library versions, G2S versions, or concurrency settings.

-The internal `fKst` top-k helpers used by QS/NDS maintain sorted candidate buffers and use randomized tie handling when equal threshold values are sampled.
-Scalar and SIMD paths are expected to apply the same threshold inclusivity for those ties.
+The internal `fKst` top-k helpers used by QS/NDS maintain sorted candidate buffers.
+Scalar and SIMD paths are expected to visit each array value exactly once, and randomized tie handling applies the same threshold inclusivity when equal values are sampled.

 ## AS mask order (`-mi`)